 For just $39 per month, Simply Earth send out a box with $150 worth of products, including 4 bottles of essential oils (15ml each), 6 recipe cards for DIY products that use the oils sent, and fun toxin-free extras you’ll need to complete the DIY recipes.
 Well, my December box just arrived this week and it’s perfect for many of the ideas above!

-The four essential oils included this month are peppermint, pine scotch, mandarin, and a blend called “Candy Cane.”
-Candy Cane includes: Spearmint, Frankincense, Orange, and Lemon Essential Oils and is “kid safe.”
-The recipes that come along with this month’s box are so fun.
-There’s a peppermint and pine salve that can help with congestion this winter, a Christmas-scented room spray, a candy cane lip balm to help with those dry, cracked lips, a cold-buster roll-on that will also help with the congestion that comes with a cold or flu, a Christmas-candy diffuser blend, and a mandarin and coffee sugar scrub.
-You also get some of the “extras” needed to make these recipes, and if it’s your first time subscribing, the Big Bonus Box that comes with your first monthly box will help fill in the gaps with the supplies you’ll need as well.
+The four essential oils included this month are Cedarwood, Cinnamon, Bergamot, and a blend called “Winter Spice.”
+Winter Spice includes: Tangerine, Fir Needle, and Balsam Fir (it spells like a beautiful Christmas tree!
+The recipes that come along with this month’s box are so fun, especially for making homemade gifts.
+There’s an “Orange Grove Exfoliating Soap made with goat’s milk, a Winter Skin Protection Balm, Soap Jellies with a gorgeous citrus scent, a Calming Orange Grove roll-on, a Winter Sunshine Diffuser Blend, and a Cocoa Marble Soap.
+You also get some of the “extras” needed to make these recipes, such as a soap mold and goat’s milk soap base.
+And if it’s your first time subscribing, the Big Bonus Box that comes with your first monthly box will help fill in the gaps with the other supplies you’ll need as well.

 An essential oils recipe box is a wonderful way to start building both your essential oils collection AND your recipes.
 Many of the recipes on the cards you will receive can be tweaked with other oils from your collection so that the possibilities become endless.
 This is especially great for those of us who want to incorporate essential oils into our natural homes, but don’t know how to do so.